metio/pasejo/tests/cmd/completion/pasejo-completion-elvish.md

-            cand --alias 'The alias for the new store' cand -v 'The version control system to use' cand --vcs 'The version control system to use' cand -h 'Print help'
+            cand --alias 'The alias for the new store' cand -v 'The version control system to use' cand --vcs 'The version control system to use' cand -d 'Whether the new store should be the default store' cand --default 'Whether the new store should be the default store' cand -h 'Print help'
             cand --help 'Print help'
         }
+        &'pasejo;store;set-default'= {
+            cand -h 'Print help'
+            cand --help 'Print help'
+        }
         &'pasejo;store;help'= {
             cand init 'Initialize a new store'
-            cand help 'Print this message or the help of the given subcommand(s)' }
+            cand set-default 'Mark a store as default' cand help 'Print this message or the help of the given subcommand(s)' }
         &'pasejo;store;help;init'= {
+        }
+        &'pasejo;store;help;set-default'= {
         }
         &'pasejo;store;help;help'= {
         }